 This is similar to the terracing designs that have been used for centuries by many civilizations, hindered by a lack of level growing space.

-These are just some of the many advantages over traditional ‘row’ gardening practices and hopefully answers some of the questionsOpens in a new tab. you may have on some of advantages of no-dig gardening that the Keyhole method enjoys.
+These are just some of the many advantages over traditional ‘row’ gardening practices and hopefully answers some of the questions you may have on some of advantages of no-dig gardening that the Keyhole method enjoys.

 How Does A Keyhole Garden Work